nicobao/agora-decentralized/README.md

 Atproto relies on a **Personal Data Store (PDS)**, a server that stores cryptographic identifiers and personal data.
 To connect to your PDS, you need to provide an email address, which is kept off-protocol (not publicly shared).

 ### Integration Approach:

-To integrate RariMe with Atproto, we could:
+To integrate RariMe with Atproto, we have multiple options.
-.

 ### Option 1 - RariMe first:
 - login with RariMe on Agora like we do right now on Agora , but we also create a corresponding PDS and host it for you.
 We can bind our `did:key`s to the `did:plc` with simple signatures.